-[Pre 2011 Editions] Use the online version - route changes.
-They have also been updated with an optional start from Rye, which has more trains.
-Winchelsea periodically goes through periods of having few trains
+Use the online version - route changes due to coastal landslips.
+There is also an optional start from Rye, which has more trains than Winchelsea

 An earlier version of this walk was published in Time Out Country Walks near London volume 1.
 We now recommend using this online version as the book is now dated.

 Landslip at Ecclesbourne Glen

 [Mar-20] - The coast path is still closed with an inland detour.
 Unofficially (at your own risk), its easily passable (in dry weather).